Stressed man holding glasses, indicating potential stress related to homeownership or finances.

 Refunding

 In most cases, the VA will only pursue refunding if you have had problems making the payments due to circumstances beyond your control.
-In addition, the VA typically pursues this avenue knowing that your financial situation will improve so that payments will resume in the near future – but the lender doesn't want to wait to terminate the loan.
+In addition, the VA typically pursues this avenue when the lender doesn’t want to wait to terminate the loan, but they are confident that your financial situation will improve and you will be able to resume payments in the near future.

 You can access a Refund Status Report through the Servicer Web Portal, where you can submit claims with supporting documentation.
 The VA must review every refunding case during its adequacy of servicing review.